Rules to Better Marketing - 43 Rules

 The user experience on your site is crucial to ensuring that you are effectively converting your leads into clients, but what if this isn’t happening?

-At SSW we use HotJar to perform our heatmapping.
-This information then allows us to determine which areas of our site are performing efficiently, and areas we need to adjust for better performance.
+At SSW we use Microsoft Clarity to perform our heatmapping.
+This information then allows us to determine areas of our site are performing efficiently and areas we need to adjust for better performance.

 You can also call this Internal Marketing, as it seeks to improve the image of the company among its employees, culminating in a motivated team and reduced turnover.

 Many companies invest a lot of time, resources and money to attract and retain customers, but sometimes they completely forget about their own workers.
 After implementing a new successful strategy for your internal marketing, you should see a lift in your team’s perception of the company, and they will begin to see the company in a more human and charismatic way, often developing a feeling of "adoration" for the business.

 Richard Branson once said: "If you take care of your employees, they will take care of the clients" and this is a powerful reason why you should start taking care of your team in a more hands-on way.